JeremyWurbs/mltemplate/_README.md

 2. **Training Server** (Optional).
 The training server is used to train models and store them in the registry; it is only needed if you wish to train models from discord (i.e. use the `>train` command in discord).
 It is not needed to train models locally.
+3. **Deployment Server**.
+The deployment server is used to serve models from the registry.
 3. **Discord Client**.
 The discord client receives requests from the discord channel and forwards them to the backend to be processed;
 4. **Gateway Server**.
 The gateway server is used to serve models from the registry.
 It accepts any user requests not processed by the discord client (i.e. all requests relating to model inference/training and the model registry).
-Under the hood it communicates with the MLFlow and Training servers, as appropriate;
+Under the hood it communicates with the MLFlow, Training and Deployment servers, as appropriate;
 5. **Tensorboard** (Optional).
 Tensorboard is used to monitor training progress.
 It is not accessible from the discord client, but can be accessed directly through a local browser.
 It is only needed if you wish to monitor training progress.